FocusHelping students become their own teachers

 - Teaching is … impacting achievement scores

 SynopsisVisible Learning is the title of a 2008 book in which John Hattie summarized the research into more than 100 teaching emphases and practices.
+(This number has since increased to over 250.)
 Based on quantitative meta-analyses of published studies, Hattie calculated the impact (usually defined in terms of changes in student achievement) of and ranked those strategies.
 The most impactful revolved around tactics to raise student awareness of their own achievements (e.g., self-reported grades, formative assessment).
 That result led to Hattie’s meaning for the term Visible Learning, which has to do with helping students become their own teachers by rendering their learning visible to them and others.

 CommentaryVisible Learning is part of a broader notion: